2028 Philippine presidential election

-A presidential election in the Philippines is scheduled to be held on May 8, 2028, as part of a general election that will also determine the control of the Congress of the Philippines and numerous local positions in the country.
-This will be the 18th direct presidential election and 16th vice presidential election in the country since 1935, and will be the seventh sextennial presidential and vice presidential election since 1992.
+A presidential election is scheduled to be held in the Philippines on May 8, 2028, as part of a general election that will also determine the control of the Congress of the Philippines and numerous local positions in the country.
+This will be the 18th direct presidential election in the country since 1935, and will be the seventh sextennial presidential election since 1992.

 Incumbent president Bongbong Marcos is term-limited under the Constitution of the Philippines and is ineligible for re-election.
-Incumbent vice president Sara Duterte is eligible for re-election to a second term.
-Therefore, this election will determine the 18th president and the 16th vice president, if Duterte decides to run for another position or is not re-elected.
+This election will determine the 18th president of the Philippines.
 The president and vice president are elected separately, thus, the two winning candidates may come from different political parties.